eivindjahren/shrink_talk/PITCHME.md

 * My SAT solver is producing the wrong result.
 * Can compare result with someone elses SAT solver.
 * 10mb input file
-* Takes about 2 minutes and 100,000s of inference steps.
+* Takes about 2 minutes and more than 100,000 inference steps.

 ---